phoenixframework/phoenix/guides/contexts.md

     $ mix ecto.migrate
 ```

 This time around, we used `mix phx.gen.context`, which is just like `mix phx.gen.html`, except it doesn't generate the web files for us.
 Since we already have controllers and templates for managing products, we can integrate the new category features into our existing web form and product show page.
 We can see we now have a new `Category` schema alongside our product schema at `lib/hello/catalog/category.ex`, and Phoenix told us it was *injecting* new functions in our existing Catalog context for the category functionality.
 The injected functions will look very familiar to our product functions, with new functions like `create_category`, `list_categories`, and so on.
 Before we migrate up, we need to do a second bit of code generation.
 Our category schema is great for representing an individual category in the system, but we need to support a many-to-many relationship between products and categories.
-Fortunately, ecto allows us to do this simply with a join table, so let's generation that now with the `ecto.gen.migration` command:
+Fortunately, ecto allows us to do this simply with a join table, so let's generate that now with the `ecto.gen.migration` command:

 ```console
 $ mix ecto.gen.migration create_product_categories